fardinalshafik/Student-Management-System/README.md

 # Student Management System

 This project is a Student Management System developed in C++ using Object-Oriented Programming principles.
 The system allows for basic operations to manage student records and enrollments.
-This is a Group Project.The other contributors are Opsora Ahmed, Jannatun Naim, Md.
+This is a Group Project.
+The other contributors are Opsora Ahmed, Jannatun Naim, Md.
 Sabbir Ahmed Rasel, Antu Kumar Das.

 ## Features